biojs/edu/series/101/20_getting_started.md

 brew install git
 ~~~

-To ensure you have installed these correctly, it is worth checking by typing "git help" and "npm help" into the command line again.
+Check if the installation was successful by typing "git help" and "npm help" into the command line again.

-Alternatively you can also install NodeJs via the [package installer](http://nodejs.org/download/).

-You can also download [Github for Mac](https://mac.github.com/).
+Alternatively you can also install node.js via the [package installer](http://nodejs.org/download/) and  download [Github for Mac](https://mac.github.com/).

 <a name="linux"></a>

-### Linux users
+### Linux

 {% hlblock help %}
 Install nodejs via [your package manager](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager)